awsdocs/amazon-rds-user-guide/doc_source/USER_Events.Subscribing.md

 |  Specified  |  RDS notifies you about all events for the specified resource only\.  | If your Source type is Instances and your resource is myDBInstance1, RDS notifies you about all events for myDBInstance1 only\. |
 |  Not specified  |  RDS notifies you about the events for the specified source type for all your Amazon RDS resources\.   |  If your **Source type** is **Instances**, RDS notifies you about all instance\-related events in your account\.  |

+An Amazon SNS topic subscriber receives every message published to the topic by default\.
+To receive only a subset of the messages, the subscriber must assign a filter policy to the topic subscription\.
+For more information about SNS message filtering, see [Amazon SNS message filtering](https://docs.aws.amazon.com/sns/latest/dg/sns-message-filtering.html) in the *Amazon Simple Notification Service Developer Guide*

 ## Console<a name="USER_Events.Subscribing.Console"></a>

 **To subscribe to RDS event notification**